MihaelPokos/PracticeGL/README.md

-Compiler with build.bat in the "code" folder using the Visual Studio compiler.
+Compile with build.bat in the "code" folder using the Visual Studio compiler.